carlotm/compiling/README.md

 # Compiling

-When I was a child, my sister showed me this puzzle, it's a silly game to play while compiling (https://xkcd.com/303).
+When I was a child, my sister showed me this puzzle, it's a puzzle game to play while compiling (https://xkcd.com/303).

 Warning: I don't know if the puzzle actually has a solution.